wisemanstan123/pde-graphics-4-time-table/README.md

 **[Assignment Standard Operating Procedures](https://mariopineda.github.io/assignment-sops/)**

-## Set up
-Make your display window 600 wide and 800 hight and plan on using the top  3/4 of the window for part 1 of the assignment.

-## Part 1: Creating a time table
-You are going to print the names and classes of three teachers.
-To do this, follow  the steps below.
+In this assignment you will be creating a daily time table of your classes similar to the format QE uses ([see example here](https://drive.google.com/file/d/0BxBFLDWev1vESHBoLXZha2YzbkE/view), note that the time table you are creating will only be for a single day).

-1. Store the names of all of your current teachers in separate strings called ```name1```, ```name2``` and ```name3```, etc.  Store the names of one of their courses additional Strings called ```course1```, ```course2``` and ```course3```, etc..
+Each rectangle has to include the class name and the teacher's name.
+Store the names of all of your current teachers in separate strings called `teacher1`, `teacher2` and `teacher3`, etc.  Store the names of one of their classes as additional Strings called ```course1```, ```course2``` and ```course3```, etc..
 2. Using lines or rectangles, set up a grid for a 1 day time table.
 This will essentially be a 2x4 table (or something similar) be sure to make the boxes big enough to fit in your course names.
 Colours are optional.
 3. Use ```text()``` statements that use the above variables to print out the information into the time table.
 You may also add room numbers (optional).
 One possible layout is the following:

 ![timetable.png](timetable.png)

-## Part 2: Bonus Challenge 1-3
+## Bonus Challenge
-Bonus Challenge 1-3 will be done in the lower 1/4 of the window.

-### Bonus Challenge 1
-Calculate the volume of air in this classroom in cubic feet.
-Each floor tile is exactly 1 foot square  (Yes, you have to count them.) and the ceiling is 12 feet high.
-To do this, follow  the steps below.

-1. Use int variables called w, l and h to store the width, length and height.
-You can use a volume variable if you want or just do the math right in the text statement.
-Recall from your math class, ```volume = length * width * height```.
-2. Print out your final statement such as: Room 215 contains approximately xxx cubic feet of air (where xxx is an actual number).

-### Bonus Challenge 2
-If you can calculate the volume of the room, it should be easy to calculate the square footage of the room.
-Imagine we are going to rip up the existing flooring and put in a fancier ceramic tile.
-The size of ceramic tile is 18 inches x 18 inches (18 inches = 1.5 feet).
-Create a formula to calculate and then print the number of tiles that can fit in this room.
-As long as your formula is approximately correct, I will give you credit.

-### Bonus Challenge 3
-For those of you who have mastered ‘basic variables’, you likely completed the above activities fairly quickly.
-To challenge yourself, see if you can work some IF STATEMENTS into the examples above.
-For example: IF (Semester==2), you have Math in block 1 - ELSE, you have Science
+Gneerate the grid using a for loop.